jadeonking/WitcherCord/README.md

 Custom icon images might be coming sometime

 The Witcher 3 theme album get a more indepth look!
 <blockquote class="imgur-embed-pub" lang="en" data-id="a/Y5cg2"><a href="//imgur.com/a/Y5cg2">Witcher 3 Theme Album</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>
+**DISCLAIMER some images might be out of date will update when I can**

 Help Tutorial for Installing Better Discord and theme https://youtu.be/dapTr_vjyTM